icplayer/mCourser-iframe-communication/README.md

 ### Supported commands:
  * init() - initialize communication.
 If communication is not initialized it is not possible to communicate.
 Returns promise.
 As promise response returns boolean, which tells if user is authenticated
- * destoy() - destroy initialized communication.
+ * destroy() - destroy initialized communication.
 All listeners are removed.
 If mCourser returns data after destroy it will not be managed by communication.
 Does not have response.
  * updateIframeHeight(newHeight) - Set new height for embeded iframe.
 Does not have response.
  * requestCollectionsData() - Get all available collections for current user.
 Requires authenticated user.
 Returns response.
 As promise response returns:
 ```typescript